Making a complaint

 London, SW1A 0AA

-If you have a query about your ATOL claim and have been unable to contact our claims agency, you can email the CAA’s claims team at [email protected].
-If you have a claim reference number, please include this in the subject bar.
+If you have a query about your ATOL claim and have been unable to contact our claims agency processing your claim, please log in to your claims portal account.

 Your personal information